IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/introduction.md

 ## TomTom Digital Cockpit Fundamentals

-The User Interface (UI) part of an TomTom Digital Cockpit _application_ is built using [frontend plugins](/tomtom-digital-cockpit/documentation/development/frontend-plugins).
+The User Interface (UI) part of a TomTom Digital Cockpit _application_ is built using [frontend plugins](/tomtom-digital-cockpit/documentation/development/frontend-plugins).
 These are created using standard Android layouts and fragments, together with _panels_, which are Android views made to fit in with the TomTom Digital Cockpit UI framework, each with its own specialized functionality.
 TomTom